 Whether you start your business with a single person in your team, you need to consider the cost of them.
 In fact, it becomes mandatory for you to include it in your business budget.

-One of the primary things that business owners of window cleaning businesses should follow is separating the personal and business assets.
+One of the primary things that window cleaning businesses should follow is separating the personal and business assets.

 The reason for separating them is mentioned below: